psychemedia/storytelling-notes/Duncan Williamson - Thomas the Rhymer.md

 There could have been noferly (marvel), in Wintowk's eyes at least, how Thomas came by his knowledge of future events, had he ever heard of the inspired nun of Haddington; which, it cannot be doubted, would have been a solution of the mystery, much to the taste of the Prior of Lochlevin.

 Whatever doubts, however, the learned might have, as to the source of the Rhymer's prophetic skill, the vulgar had no hesitation to ascribe the whole to the intercourse between the bard and the Queen of Fairy.
 The popular tale bears, that Thomas was carried off, at an early age, to the Fairy Land, where he acquired all the knowledge which made him afterwards so famous.
-After seven years residence he was permitted to return to the earth, to enlighten and astonish his countrymen by his prophetic powers; still, however, remaining bound to return to his
-Henry, the minstrel, who introduces Thomas into the history of Wallace, expresses the same doubt as to the source of his prophetic knowledge.
+After seven years residence he was permitted to return to the earth, to enlighten and astonish his countrymen by his prophetic powers; still, however, remaining bound to return to his Henry, the minstrel, who introduces Thomas into the history of Wallace, expresses the same doubt as to the source of his prophetic knowledge.

 Thomas Rhymer into the Faile was than
 With the minister, which was a worthy man.
-He used oft to that religious pl::ce;
+He used oft to that religious place;
-Tlie people deemed of wit he nieikle ran,
+The people deemed of wit he nieikle ran,
 And so he told, though that they bless or ban.
 Which happened sooth in inany divers case j
 I cannot say by wrong or righteousness.